Nova-UTD/navigator/docs/contributing/contributing-overview.md

 ```

 ## Code Standards and Guidelines
-Code Guidelines help us keep a cleaner, more consistent codebase.
+Code standards and guidelines are a set of rules and best practices that help us create cleaner, readable and more maintainable code with minimal errors.
+This help us keep a cleaner, more consistent codebase.
 This helps us guarantee better code quality, lower code complexity and make more meaningful contributions over time.
 This all comes down to having better maintainability over time as we scale up our project.

 Prefer readability over performance in most code.
 The obvious exception to this is code that is going to process a large amount of data (ie, the inner loop of a downsampler).
 However, much of our code runs relatively infrequently, so small performance gains are not worth obfuscating our code.